Sakshi04bari/ModelForge-API/README.md

            ▼
 Client receives prediction
 ```

-Key design decision: validation is a hard gate before the model is
+**Key design decision:** validation is a hard gate *before* the model is
 ever invoked.
 The model is never responsible for defending itself against
 malformed input — that's the API layer's job.

 ---

-🗂️ Planned Project Structure
+## 🗂️ Planned Project Structure

-Structured following Cookiecutter Data Science
-conventions, adapted for an API-serving project:
+Structured using a clean, production-ready project layout, adapted specifically for an ML API-serving project.

 ```
-iris-classifier-api/
+modelforge-api/
 ├── README.md               <- You are here
 ├── requirements.txt          <- Pinned dependencies
 ├── pyproject.toml            <- Project metadata & tool config